Last Updated on September 16, 2022 by Tresi Weeks

 There are a number of reasons for appointing a trust protector.
 Having a protector allows a long-term trust to be more flexible and adapt to factual and legal changes.
 For example, beneficiaries may get divorced or die prematurely or the law may change.
 A protector can also be helpful if you believe there may be conflict among the beneficiaries and the trustee or if you don’t fully trust the trustee to fulfill your wishes.

 You can name a trust protector in your trust document, which will also dictate the trust protector’s powers.
+At a minimum, a Trust Protector should have the power to review the reports and accounts of the trustee (which is, of course, what a trust beneficiary without disabilities would typically be capable of doing).
 Here are some powers that a trust protector may be given:

 - Remove and replace a trustee

 - Allow the trust to be amended due to changes in the law

 - Resolve disputes between trustees (if there is more than one) or between beneficiaries and the trustee(s)

 - Change distributions from the trust are based on changes in the beneficiaries’ lives

 - Allow new beneficiaries to be added if there are additional descendants